matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 UX.

-Obviously auto-joining can be a DoS vector, and we consider it to be antisocial for a space to try to join its users to more than ~100 children.
+Obviously auto-joining can be a DoS vector, and we consider it to be antisocial for a space to try to autojoin its members to more than 100 children (in total).

 Clients could display the auto-joined children in the room list whenever the space appears in the list - thus helping users discover other rooms in a space even if they're not joined to that space.
+For instance, if you join `#matrix:matrix.org`, your client could show that room in the context of its parent space, with that space's autojoined children shown alongside it as siblings.

-XXX: I still think it's more common that a space admin will want users to know that a child exists (by showing it in the room list), rather than force them to actually join it.
-So this would be an `advertise` flag or something on the child.
+It may also be useful to have a way to "suggest" that members of a space should join certain children (but without actually autojoining them) - to advertise particular rooms more prominently than in the room directory.
-Matthew to discuss with Nad...
+However, this can be added in a later MSC if it's found to be needed in practice.

 ### Long description